AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/set_the_audio_profile_and_scenario_android.md

 The volume type includes the in-call volume and media volume.
 See the difference between them as follows:

 - The in-call volume:
-  - Has low audio quality, using the audio processing module of the user's device.
+  - Low audio quality.
   - Cancels all echoes that are produced by the user's device, but might cause the loss of music or singing voice.
   - Cannot be adjusted to 0.
 - The media volume:
-  - Has high audio quality, using the audio processing module of the Agora SDK.
+  - High audio quality.
   - Has a high performance to music or singing voice, but might not completely cancel echoes that are produced by the user's device.
   - Can be adjusted to 0.